KZRO: History

-WESTWOOD ONE RADIO NEWS full five minute reports air weekdays at 8am, 10am, noon, 2pm and 5pm.
-One-minute updates air at the bottom of every hour, 24/7 (weekend times float with programming).

 KZRO has been granted a construction permit by the U.S. Federal Communications Commission (FCC) to upgrade to Class C1 at a new transmitter site.
 The effective radiated power will increase to 13,500 watts, and the antenna height above average terrain will increase to 635 meters.
 This will cover nearly 225,000 persons in the Redding, California Nielson metro radio market.
 The station currently covers 195,000 persons in five counties throughout its 24000 sqmi coverage area.

-As of 2021, KZRO is the only local radio station in operations as competing stations KSYC-FM Yreka and KMSJ-LP Mount Shasta signing off for good within the year.
-KHWA-FM Weed/Mount Shasta went silent in 2019.
-(KSYC and KHWA are now Jefferson Public Radio-owned stations that returned to air in 2022.)